 Urine odor refers to the smell from your urine.
 Urine odor varies.
 Most of the time, urine does not have a strong smell if you are healthy and drink plenty of fluids.

-Changes in urine odor are usually temporary.
-Such changes are not always a sign of disease.
-Certain foods and medicines, including vitamins, may affect your urine's odor.
-For example, asparagus causes a characteristic urine odor due to its content of asparagine, an amino acid.
+Most changes in urine odor are not a sign of disease and go away in time.
+Some foods and medicines, including vitamins, may affect your urine's odor.
+For example, eating asparagus causes a distinct urine odor.

-However, foul-smelling urine may be due to bacteria, such as those responsible for urinary tract infections.
+Foul-smelling urine may be due to bacteria.
 Sweet-smelling urine may be a sign of uncontrolled diabetes or a rare disease of metabolism.
 Liver disease and certain metabolic disorders may cause musty-smelling urine.

 When to Contact a Medical Professional

 Call your health care provider if you have signs of a urinary tract infection with abnormal urine odor.
 These include:

 - Burning pain with urination